-The overarching European policy affecting the fishmeal and fish oil industry are found in the the Common Fisheries Polic and regulations on food and feed in the General Food Law.
+The overarching European policy affecting the fishmeal and fish oil industry is found in the the Common Fisheries Policy and regulations on food and feed in the General Food Law.

-The common fisheries policy (CFP) manages fisheries and aquaculture and is based on Articles 38-43 of the Treaty on the Functioning of the European Union.
-Its main aim is to ensure sustainable fisheries, as well as creating jobs and growth in coastal areas.
-The most recent reform of the CFP entered into force in January 2014
+The Common Fisheries Policy (CFP) manages fisheries and aquaculture and is based on Articles 38-43 of the Treaty on the Functioning of the European Union.
+Its main aim is to ensure sustainable fisheries as well as to create jobs and growth in coastal areas.
+The most recent reform of the CFP entered into force in January 2014.

 Related legislative instruments are:

 - The Common Fisheries Policy (CFP) is primarily concerned with the management of the stocks of wild fish in European waters.

 - The Common Organisation of the Markets for Fisheries and Aquaculture Products (COM) looks to assist establishment of the best conditions for the markets in Europe.

 - The European Maritime and Fisheries Fund (EMFF) is the financial instrument for supporting and implementing the CFP and the COM.